ANTsX/ANTsPy/README.md

 If you want to contribute to <i>ANTsPy</i> or simply want to learn about the package architecture and wrapping process, please read the extensive [contributors guide](CONTRIBUTING.md).

+If you have any questions or feature requests, feel free to open an issue or email Nick (ncullen at pennmedicine dot upenn dot edu).

 ## Installation

 We recommend that users install the latest pre-compiled binaries, which takes ~1 minute.
 Note